wstrzyzewska/Learning-Journal/01_ruby_intro.md

 Ruby's comparison to other programming languages that I know
 - quite similar to Python
-- no brackets and almost no semicolons
+- no brackets for loops and almost no semicolons, loops ending with "end"
 - uses "nil" instead of "null"
 - supports single inheritance